 This information is only a general summary of the Consumer Protection Act [802KB ].
 To interpret or apply the legislation, the Act itself should be consulted.

 Consumer Protection Act Forms

 The purpose of these tip sheets is to provide overview information on a specific consumer issue and some recommendations for resolving conflicts you may be experiencing.
-For additional information, contact Consumer Services at 667-5111.
+For additional information, contact the Professional Licensing & Regulatory Affairs Branch at 667-5111.

 Publications & Internet Links